The Complete Guide to Choosing and Using a Password Manager Safely

 1. Strong Encryption

-End-to-end encryption ensures only you can access your vault.
+End-to-end encryption ensures that only you can access your stored data.

 2. Zero-Knowledge Architecture